The full Managing Illness and Medicines Policy can be found on our policies page

 The school will follow internal procedures for contacting emergency services.

 Parents/carers will be notified if their child sustains a minor head injury which gives no immediate cause for concern so they can monitor their child for any developing signs of delayed concussion.
-A letter will be emailed to the registered email addres of the priority contact to give further details of symptoms that need to be observed for and recommended action to be taken.
+An email will be sent from Medical Tracker to the registered email address of the priority contact to give further details of symptoms that need to be observed for and recommended action to be taken.

 There are regulations regarding medicines in a school setting.
 By law, parents/carers must give written consent for their child to carry their own medication and/or to be given medication by the school.
 Only certain medication for conditions, such as an allergy which causes anaphylaxis, asthma, or diabetes, will be allowed to be carried by pupils whilst in school.
 For other recognised and diagnosed medical conditions, there is provision for the school to store and dispense medication to the pupil when necessary, following receipt of written consent.